budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 ### Assorted Changes and Bugfixes

+- _Due to the nature of re-writing the whole mod, any bugs from previous versions are likely no longer here by "accident" and have since been replaced with new ones_
 - Fun main menu tweak!
 The Pioneer got a big upgrade.
 - Mod icon now shows in the in-game mods list.
 Long overdue.
 Glad that SML3 finally fixed the problem that was causing this.
 - Suits no longer consume fuel items in certain multiples of items - it's always one at a time.